nwestallen/nwestallen/README.md

 ## About Me

-There's not enough time to learn everything I want to learn, so trying my best to minimize cognitive loads and maximize problems solved
+There's not enough time to learn everything I want to learn.
+Trying my best to minimize cognitive loads and maximize problems solved

 ## Languages and Proficiencies